tekert/goetw/README.md

     c := etw.NewConsumer(context.Background())
     defer c.Stop()

-    // Instead of FromSessions, use FromTraceNames with the file path. c.FromTraceNames(etlFile)
+    // Instead of FromSessions, use FromTraces with the file path. c.FromTraces(etlFile)

     // When processing a file, Start() blocks until all events are read,
     // so we don't need to run it in a goroutine or sleep.